NuSTAR/nuskybgd-py/README.md

 FCXB choice for users whether to tie some regions/how

-Create hardcoded plain text models to read in to Xspec
+Create hardcoded table model of the total background to read in to Xspec?